hanhanwu/Hanhan_Applied_DataScience/AI_Learning_Notes.md

 ### RAG Techniques
 * BM25 is effective in exact keyword matching --> BM25 + vector search --> better semantic search + keywords search
+* [PageIndex - Retrieval based on content structure, no embedding, no chunking][99]
+  * It might work better on complex documents that need multi-step reasoning, such as FinanceBench
 * [RAG Techniques][18]
 * [LangChain bRAG][39]
   * [Query Translation][40] 💖